 - Then the ‘services console‘ will get open, locate the Windows management instrumentation service, and right-click on it.

-- Then select on the ‘Restart’ option to restart the services.
+- Then select the ‘Restart’ option to restart the services.

 Restart other related Services

-- Further, right-click on the start menu or press Windows + X keys select ‘Command Prompt (Admin)‘ run it as an administrator.
+- Further, right-click on the start menu or press Windows + X keys select ‘Command Prompt (Admin)‘, and run it as an administrator.

-- Some of the services you need to type in command prompt and hit enter after each command. check it below
+- For some of the services, you need to type in the command prompt and hit enter after each command. check it below

 |net stop iphlpsvc|